- Click here to go to the extended Duck family list.

 John D. Rockerduck

 A notorious, Duckburg-based business rival of Scrooge's.
 He presumably holds the dubious honour of being the third richest duck in the world, or depending on the story, the second richest.
 John D. Rockerduck was created and used by Carl Barks in just one story, "Boat Buster", but for some bizarre reason, Brazilian and European writers almost always use him in Flintheart Glomgold's place and rarely acknowledge Flintheart's existence.
-Unlike Scrooge (and Glomgold), Rockerduck has no qualms about spending money if it suits him (which in some ways makes him somewhat more sensible than Scrooge), and he inherited his wealth from his hard working father, Howard Rockerduck, rather than earning it himself.
+Unlike Scrooge (and Glomgold), Rockerduck has no qualms about spending money if it suits himnote (which in some ways makes him somewhat more sensible than Scrooge), and he inherited his wealth from his hard working father, former gold prospector Howard Rockerduck who struck it rich in the 1848 gold rush, rather than earning it himself.

 - Affably Evil: He can be pretty pleasant, unlike Glomgold.

 - The Bad Guy Wins: In "Around the World in Eighty Daze", where Scrooge and Rockerduck race around the world to see which of the two is the cheapest.
 When they reach the finish line, the judges compare expense accounts and declare Scrooge the winner by a difference of two cents.
 Subverted when Scrooge has to pay the trophy manufacturing costs as the race's sponsor, which makes Scrooge's expenses higher than Rockerduck's.